 You can even load the site directly from Photoshop using the More from Adobe Fonts button in the font selection dropdown menu.
 Can you tell they really want you to use the service?

-No matter how you get there, Adobe Fonts has a huge library of great typefaces, from design classics to the modern and trending.
+No matter how you get there, Adobe Fonts has a huge library of great typefaces, from design classics to modern and trendy options.
 Once you select the font you want, just click the Activate font button, and in a few seconds, your Creative Cloud app will download, install, and activate the font for use in Photoshop.

 That’s all there is to it!
 It doesn’t matter if you’re using Windows or a Mac, the process is just as easy on both platforms.